 - Poor fret work

-- Thin, weak, and generally sad tone
+- Thin, weak, sad tone

 Here are some points to consider before buying a budget ukes: